umami-hep/umami-preprocessing/docs/configuration.md

 ### Components

-The `components` is where all the configuration comes together.
+The `components` section is where all the configuration comes together.
 A component is a combination of a region, a sample and a flavour.
 They allow for full flexibility when defining different preprocessing pipelines (e.g. single-b versus Xbb).